logo

 ==========

-Most vegetables contain almost no nucleic acids.
+Most vegetables contain very little nucleic acid.

-However, mushrooms are exceptionally rich in nucleic acids.
+However, exceptionally, mushrooms are rich in nucleic acids.

-Strengthening immunity, improving digestion
+Boosting immunity, improving digestion,

-Rapid muscle recovery
+Rapid muscle recovery,

 5